huggingface/transformers/docs/source/en/add_new_model.md

 Now that you have a model and tokenizer, add end-to-end integration tests using both the model and tokenizer to `tests/models/brand_new_bert/test_modeling_brand-new_bert.py`.

-The test should provide a meaningful text-to-text example that the model works as expected.
+The test should provide a meaningful text-to-text example to show the model works as expected.
 For example, you can include a source-to-target translation pair, an article-to-summary pair, or a question-to-answer pair.

 If the checkpoint hasn't been finetuned on a downstream task, then the model tests will suffice.